Communities Of Practice Best Practices For Your Company

 It is an indirect way to spark a conversation around it without pushing the interest of your company blatantly.
 Again, we don’t want to alienate the social learning nature of CoPs.

 Identify a clear objective or purpose

-Get a clear idea on the following: the purpose of creating the community; how to fine tune the community’s training strategy; and ways to improve the CoPs.
+Get a clear idea of the following: the purpose of creating the community; how to fine-tune the community’s training strategy; and ways to improve the CoPs.

 As a result, members will have a good understanding of how to do their part to reach the desired results in relation to the established objective and purpose of their CoPs.

 Stay conscious of the knowledge and experience that each member offers in the community